jennyd77/WorkSiteSafety/README.md

 A real world scenario should pay careful attention to the location of the camera (will it be mounted overhead?) in order to gather images taken at the appropriate angle

 ## Creating training files
-Photos were organized into the following directory structure
+Photos were first resized and then organised into the directory structure specified below.
+To resize the photos, the resize.py program located in [this github repo](https://github.com/apache/incubator-mxnet/blob/master/tools/resize.py) was used.
+The following inputs were used:
+-i <The directory where the photos are>
+-x <The desired width>
+-y <The desired height>

+The following organisational structure was then used:

 images<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;⎿	0\_compliant<br/>